J. G. Parry Thomas: Leyland Motors

-Parry-Thomas became chief engineer at Leyland Motors, a company whose main products were commercial vehicles.
+Parry Thomas became chief engineer at Leyland Motors, a company whose main products were commercial vehicles.
 He filed for and received a number of patents, in the fields of electrical and automotive engineering.
 After the First World War he and his assistant Reid Railton designed the Leyland Eight luxury motor car, which was intended to compete with Rolls-Royce.
 His experience of driving this car around Brooklands in 1920 persuaded him to give up his career with Leyland to become a full-time motor-racing driver and engineer.

 Brooklands

 In partnership with another engineer, Major Ken Thomson from New Zealand, he started Thomas Inventions Development Co., based inside the Brooklands circuit itself.
 After his death, this company became Thomson & Taylor and went on to build such cars as Malcolm Campbell's Blue Bird.
 From 1923 he lived in the "flying village" there, in a bungalow converted from a First World War hut named The Hermitage.
 It was an ascetic life, shared only with two Alsatian dogs and his cars, in stark contrast to the hedonism of the Bentley Boys.
 Parry-Thomas achieved some success on the circuit, winning 38 races in five seasons and setting numerous records.

+In 1926, Thomas designed and built a Grand Prix car, the Thomas Special, which was not ready in time for the 1926 British Grand Prix; Thomas made two examples, which both raced in the 1927 British Grand Prix.